 Installing your hitch harder than just changing your ball hitch on a normal truck.
 The fifth wheel hitch needs to be mounted in the back of your truck.
 You have a few options to do this.

 If you plan on installing the hitch yourself you will need to have these items on hand.

 Depending on the size of your trucks bed, you will need to measure, where the hitch should be installed.
 If it is a short bed it should be 39 inches back from the cab, if it is a long bed 56 inches.
 Mark that measurement, because that is where your bolt will be.

 Then measure 26 5/16 inches from the tailgate and mark that.
 It is where you will drill the hole for the fifth wheel rear rail will be.
 (If there are not holes already)

 Line up the bolts and holes to the fifth wheel hitch.
 Install the front rail bolt from underneath.
 Install the nuts in the front and rear to secure the fifth wheel.

 If you have a short bed you will need to install an extender.
 This will add about twenty inches to the pin-box to the kingpin.
 This will give you the room you need to get that full turn radius that comes from the fifth wheel.

-If you do not own these things yourself, if building things is not your strong suit, or if you just want to be extremely careful.
-Most automotive shops will be able to do this for you.
-Some shops will have access to great hitches that they personally recommend.
+RV shops can do this for you.
+Some will have access to great hitches that they personally recommend.
 But you can still go out and buy your own hitch for them to install.